NYC first lady Chirlane McCray creates 'Sisters Thrive' to fight mental illness

 How can people get involved with mental health wellness who don’t reside in New York City?

-We have City’s Thrive in all 50 states in the country and we also have Thrive London.
-All they have to do is contact NYC Well and be connected to City’s Thrive.
+We have Cities Thrive in all 50 states in the country and we also have Thrive London.
+All they have to do is contact NYC Well and be connected to Cities Thrive.
 We have a framework that has been adopted by a mental health organization called iCircle that will work for any city in any country.